tdulcet/Distributed-Computing-Scripts/README.md

                         Seconds to wait between network updates, Default:
                         21600 seconds (6 hours).
 Use 0 for a single update without looping.
+  --status              Output a status report and any expected completion
+                        dates for all assignments and exit.
   --unreserve_all       Unreserve all assignments and exit.
 Requires that the
                         instance is registered with PrimeNet.